system76/docs/_articles/use-tensorflow.md

 ---

-# TensorMan
+# Tensorman

-If your system is running Pop!_OS 19.10, see the see the [TensorMan documenation](/articles/use-tensorman/) for managing TensorFlow containers.
+If your system is running Pop!_OS 19.10, see the see the [Tensorman documenation](/articles/use-tensorman/) for managing TensorFlow containers.

 # Using Tensorflow